• Home

 However, it’s not always possible to know everything in advance.
 Perhaps a local event will occur when you’re there, but you didn’t know about it ahead of time.
 As there can be many unexpected opportunities, it is useful to plan for this in your budget.

-After you have decided how much you will spend on all the other aspects of your trip, make sure there is extra money in your budget for unexpected purchases and expenses.
+After you have decided how much you will spend on all the other aspects of your trip, make sure there is extra money in your travel budget for unexpected purchases and expenses.
 No longer should you feel disappointed over missing something fun, simply because you didn’t know about it ahead of time.

 Do Your Research